-The Project includes an approximately 8.5-mile 230 kV gen-tie line.
+The Project includes an approximately 8.5-mile 230 kV gen-tie line, originating at the collector substation and terminating at the high-voltage substation.
 Approximately 5 miles of the gen-tie line, including 42 support poles, would be located within the Campo Corridor on the Reservation, as part of the Campo Wind Facilities.
-The On-Reservation gen-tie line includes the crossing of Interstate (I) 8.
-The other approximately 3.5 miles of gen-tie line Off-Reservation is included in the Boulder Brush Facilities.
+This segment (i.e., the On-Reservation gen-tie line) would be constructed from the collector substation to the Reservation Boundary and includes the crossing of Interstate (I) 8.
+The remaining approximately 3.5 miles of gen-tie line from the Reservation Boundary to the Off-Reservation high-voltage substation is included in the Boulder Brush Facilities.
+The height of the steel poles would vary by location up to a maximum height of 150 feet.